 Specialist and doctoral degree students are expected to maintain a GPA of 3.50 or higher.
 Master's and licensure students whose graduate GPA falls below 3.00 are subject to probation and dismissal.
 Specialist and doctoral students whose GPA falls below 3.30 are subject to probation and dismissal.
-Graduate licensure students taking undergraduate courses must maintain a GPA of 2.75 in such course work.
-Students may not graduate with GPAs in their program course work below the minimum specified levels.
-Students dismissed for academic reasons may not be recommended for teaching or other education licenses.
-Students so dismissed may apply for readmission.
-They will be readmitted only if there is substantial reason to expect that their academic performance will improve.
+Students may not be eligible to graduate with GPAs below the minimum specified levels.
+Students who are placed on academic probation or who have been academically dismissed, may not be eligible to be recommended for licensure.